-Ensuring the integrity of the financial reports
+Ensuring the Integrity of the Financial Reports:

-Board of Directors, and Executive Management Commitment regarding the integrity and integrity of the prepared financial reports
+Written commitments from both the Board of Directors and Executive Management regarding the accuracy and integrity of the prepared financial reports.

-Board of Directors' commitment
+Board of Directors' Commitment

-We, the chairman and members of the Board of Directors of Kuwait National Cinema Company (Kuwaiti public shareholding company) (the parent company and the subsidiary companies), hereby declare and warrant the accuracy and integrity of the consolidated financial statements for the year ended 31-12-2023 have been provided to the auditor and that the financial reports of the company have been presented fairly, properly and according to the International Financial Reporting Standards applicable in the State of Kuwait and approved by the CMA and that represent the financial position of the company as of 31-12-2023 according to such information and reports as have been received by us from the Executive Management and the auditors and that due care has been made to verify the integrity and accuracy of those reports.
+We, the Chairman and members of the Board of Directors of Kuwait National Cinema Company (Kuwaiti public shareholding company) (the parent company and the subsidiary companies), hereby declare and warrant the accuracy and integrity of the consolidated financial statements for the year ended 31-12-2024 which have been provided to the external auditor.
+We affirm that the financial reports of the company have been presented fairly, properly and according to the International Financial Reporting Standards applicable in the State of Kuwait and approved by the CMA and represent the financial position of the company as of 31-12-2024 based on the information and reports received from the Executive Management and the external auditors and that due care has been exercised to verify the integrity and accuracy of those reports.

-Board of Directors

-Name Abdulaziz Dawoud Al Marzouq Hisham Fahad Al Ghanim Nasser Bader Al Rowdan Marzouq Jassim Al Marzouq Osama Rashed Al Armali Position
+Member Name Position

-Chairman of The Board of Directors
+Abdulaziz Dawoud Marzouq Al-Marzouq Chairman of the Board of Directors

-Vice Chairman of The Board of Directors
+Hisham Fahad Al Ghanim Vice Chairman of the Board of Directors

-Board Member & CEO
+Nasser Bader Al Rowdan Board Member & CEO

-Board Member
+Marzouq Jassim Al Marzouq Board Member

-Board Member - Independent
+Osama Rashed Al Armali Board Member - Independent

-Signed by the board of directors on the 20th February 2024
+Signed by the board of directors on the 13 March 2025